EmelyTarazonaPerez/e-commerce-whit-react/README.md

-# Description of the aap
+# Description of the app
 On-line shop

   ## Case of use :writing_hand: